laura-genai/agentic-docs/docs/index.md

 ## What Can You Build?

-The possibilities are endless, but here are a few ideas to get your brain spinning:
+The possibilities are endless, but here are a few ideas to start:

 -   A **personal coding assistant** that can write, review, and test your code.
 -   A team of **research agents** that collaborate to gather, synthesize, and report on any topic.